How Long Does a Root Canal Take?

 Stay on top of your dental health by practicing good daily oral hygiene and getting regular exams and cleanings.

-If you’re suffering tooth pain and think you may need a root canal treatment, contact Cascadia Dental Specialists today.
+If you’re suffering tooth pain and think you may need a root canal treatment, contact Cascadia Dental Specialists in Bellevue today.

 We’ll give you more information on root canals, and you can contact us here to schedule an appointment!